jsmolka/jsmolka.github.io/content/eggvance/progress-5.md

 title: "Progress Report #5"
 author: "Julian Smolka"
 summary: "Progress report #5 of the eggvance emulator."
-date: 2020-05-11
+date: 2020-06-06
 type: post
-draft: true
 ---
 Over four months have passed since the last progress report.
 During that period I invested a lot of time into cleaning up the current codebase, improving performance and adding some nice features.
-Unfortunately there were no fixes to broken games so please don't expect nice screenshots of before / after comparisons.
+Unfortunately, there were no notable fixes to broken games so please don't expect nice screenshots of before / after comparisons.

 ### State Dependent Dispatching
-The first topic I want to talk about is something I call state dependent dispatching (even though dispatching is probably the wrong technical term for this situation).
+The first topic I want to talk about is something I call 'state dependent dispatching' (even though dispatching is probably the wrong technical term for this situation).
 Emulators must handle lots of hardware states simultaneously in order to function correctly.
 Most of them can be changed by writing to an I/O registers or even during the execution of a single instruction.
-Examples for such state in GBA are the following:
+Examples for such states in GBA are:

-- Which state is the processor in?
+- Which mode is the processor in?
 - Is the CPU halted until the next interrupt?
 - Has an interrupt been requested?
 - Are timers running?
 - Is DMA active?

 This amounts to five invariants which need to be checked before, while or after every executed instruction.
-The old implementation of my CPU used a nested if-else-chain to evaulate each state and act accordingly.
+The old CPU implementation used a nested if-else chain to evaluate each state and act accordingly.
 This sounds quite reasonable until you realize that this is the hot path we are talking about.
 This is where I present to you the innermost CPU loop, the pit of hell and profilers worst nightmare (a shortened pseudo-code skeleton at least):

 ```cpp
 void ARM::execute() {